GlebBatykov/minerva/README.md

 }
 ```

-`Minerva` contains a ready-made intermediate handler for authorization by cookies - `CookieAuthMiddleware`.
+`Minerva` contains a ready-made middleware for authorization by cookies - `CookieAuthMiddleware`.
 In the pipeline of intermediate request handlers, it should go earlier than `Endpoint Middleware'.

 When creating an instance of `CookieAuthMiddleware`, you must set the mandatory parameter `isAuthorized`.
 This is a handler where you prescribe the logic for checking cookies and should return `true` if the user is authorized, `false` if the user is not authorized.